DynamoDS/DynamoPrimerNew/11_developer_primer/3_developing_for_dynamo/advanced-dynamo-node-customisation.md

 #### Example 1: Validating Numeric Inputs <a href="#example-1-validating-numeric-inputs" id="example-1-validating-numeric-inputs"></a>

-In this example, we’ll build upon the custom node created in the previous “**Zero-Touch Case Study - Grid Node”;** A Method named `RectangularGrid` that generates a grid of rectangles based on `xCount` and `yCount` inputs.
+In this example, we'll build upon the custom node created in the previous "**Zero-Touch Case Study - Grid Node";** A Method named `RectangularGrid` that generates a grid of rectangles based on `xCount` and `yCount` inputs.
 We will walk through testing If an input is invalid, and then using `OnLogWarningMessage` to log a warning and stop processing.

 ![OnLogWarningMessage Example 1](images/onlogwarningmessage-example-1.png)